 How do I get verified on Mastodon?

-‼️ There's no such thing as a verified account on Mastodon.
+‼️ Unlike Twitter, Mastodon has no built-in verification.
 We assume you are who you say you are.
 If you see someone with a checkmark by their name (like ✅), they've just typed that emoji into their display name.

 If someone's impersonating you, contact the admin of the instance they're on to get it sorted out.

 Okay, how do I let people know that I am who I say I am?

 Mastodon instances will allow you to add metadata to your profile - up to four items displayed in a table on your profile page that don't count against the length of your profile text.
 If you use these fields to link to your other websites, some instances will allow you to verify that you own those websites by providing a link on those websites back to your Mastodon account.
 For instance, if you have a personal website, you can include the link to your website in your Mastodon metadata, and then include a link to your Mastodon account in the header of your website, and Mastodon will verify that you're the person who owns your website.